christophe-gouel/gams-style-guide/README.md

 ## Declaration statement ##

-When declaring new identifiers (sets, parameters, variables, and equations), the keywords (`Set`, `Parameter`, etc) should be on a different line from the identifiers (except if there is only one identifier and its line does not exceed the maximum number of characters), each identifier shall be indented and on its line.
+When declaring new identifiers (sets, parameters, variables, and equations), the keywords (`Set`, `Parameter`, etc.) should be on a different line from the identifiers (except if there is only one identifier and its line does not exceed the maximum number of characters), each identifier shall be indented and on its line.
 The semicolon should be on its own, non-indented line.

 Strive to always enter explanatory text for all objects.